samkahchiin/tree-house/README.md

 ## README

-A booking management platform for a homestay
+A booking management platform for a homestay built on top of ROR and Knockout